rue-22/battlegrid/README.md

 ![logo](python_client/src/assets/logo.png)
 # Battlegrid
-**Battlegrid** is a two-player board game where every move count.
+**Battlegrid** is a two-player board game where every move counts.
 Command an army of classes — from powerful mages to brave guards — across four different maps.
+Let the chaos begin.

 ## Gameplay
 This game is composed of different [classes](#classes).
 Each class has their own movement pattern.